 Not only that, but fasting redirects our lives toward God and reminds us of our dependence on Him.
 It challenges us to put food in its proper place after Adam and Eve’s misuse of the fruit in Paradise: We eat to live, rather than live to eat!
 As such, this aids us in attaining salvation.
-One of the Orthodox Church’s Lenten hymns illustrates this beautifully when it tells us to being the fast with joy.
+One of the Orthodox Church’s Lenten hymns illustrates this beautifully when it tells us to begin the fast with joy.
 It tells us that if we only fast from food and not from our passions/vices, we fast in vain.
 The true fast, it says, rejects evil, silences the tongue, lays aside anger, and cuts off lust, lying, and cursing.

 Fasting, then, is not an exercise in dark, gloomy remorse in the Orthodox Church.
 It is a joyful act.
 And it is this joy that transforms days and seasons of fasting – and, in fact, every season of our lives – into times of rejoicing.
 Rejoicing in the opportunity to change our words, our thoughts, our actions, and our lives through conquering those things which all too often conquer and control us.